USEPA/flowsa/docs/user_guide/user_guide.md

 ## Overview of Steps to Generate a Flow-By-Activity Dataset
 1. Create a YAML method file in the [methods/flowbyactivitymethods](https://github.com/USEPA/flowsa/tree/master/flowsa/methods/flowbyactivitymethods) directory, following the recommended [naming schema](#naming-schemas) and the steps for generating an [FBA yaml](#detailed-steps-to-writing-an-fba-method-yaml).
-2. Determine where the data is accessed, for example the USDA_CoA_Cropland data is pulled from [USDA NASS Quick Stats](https://quickstats.nass.usda.gov/), but data can also be stored and accessed in the external data folder [data/external_data](https://github.com/USEPA/flowsa/tree/master/flowsa/data/external_data)
+2. Determine where the data is accessed, for example the USDA_CoA_Cropland data is pulled from [USDA NASS Quick Stats](https://quickstats.nass.usda.gov/), but data can also be stored and accessed in the external data folder [data/external_data](https://github.com/USEPA/flowsa/tree/master/flowsa/data/external_data).
-3. Create source-specific functions in a data source .py file, hosted in the [data_source_scripts](https://github.com/USEPA/flowsa/tree/master/flowsa/data_source_scripts) directory
+3. Create source-specific functions in a data source .py file, hosted in the [data_source_scripts](https://github.com/USEPA/flowsa/tree/master/flowsa/data_source_scripts) directory.

 ## Detailed Steps to Writing an FBA method YAML
 1. The first step is to write instructions for how to access the original source data.
 All FBA files are housed in the same directory [methods/flowbyactivitymethods](https://github.com/USEPA/flowsa/tree/master/flowsa/methods/flowbyactivitymethods).
 These instructions are written in a human-readable form (YAML files) and are later read in as a pandas dictionary in python.
 The YAML for USDA_CoA_Cropland can be found [here](https://github.com/USEPA/flowsa/blob/master/flowsa/methods/flowbyactivitymethods/USDA_CoA_Cropland.yaml), with an explanation of all possible parameters defined in any FBA method yaml found in the [flowbyactivitymethods/README](https://github.com/USEPA/flowsa/blob/master/flowsa/methods/flowbyactivitymethods/README.md).